Dentaqua will help you:

 However, to be fully in control of your dental water quality, we recommend that dental practices consider retro-fitting existing chairs with a separate water bottle system, which all operatories can facilitate.
 Prices to retro-fit an independent bottle unit start at less than $200 per dental unit.

-Many studies have shown that dental chair output water is frequently contaminated by large numbers of various micro-organisms (bacteria, fungi, protozoa, viruses).
+Dental waterline disinfection is a core pillar of the Dentaqua disinfection system.
+Many studies have shown that dental chair output water is frequently contaminated with large numbers of different micro-organism types (bacteria, fungi, protozoa, viruses).
 This contamination results from the growth of microbial biofilms on the internal surfaces of dental waterlines and water-contact components.